useblocks/sphinx-needs/docs/configuration.rst

 The values of a specific layout-structure area definition must be a list, where each entry must be a string and represents a single line in the later need representation.
+This line can contain :ref:`layout_functions`, which care about getting need-data or adding links.

 .. note::